meteor/validation-error/README.md

     // Any kind of details that depends on the type of error can be added as
     // an extra object's property (eg. `message` with a per field error message
     // or `value` that contains the invalid value passed from the client).
-    // Must be contained withing a details object, e.g.:
+    // Must be contained within a details object, e.g.:
     // details: { value: 'your value' }
     ...
   }